With Omni’s holiday traditions, the whole family can enjoy that “home for the holidays” feeling.

 Celebrate the gingerbread tradition at The Omni Grove Park Inn.
 See hundreds of remarkable works of edible art, plus dozens of themed trees, a myriad of twinkling lights and a dazzling array of holiday decorations throughout The Inn.

 Learn more about the holiday season at The Omni Grove Park Inn.

 Christmas trees so beautiful, you’ll want to take one home.
 And you can!

 Washington D.C. is a beautiful place to visit during the holiday season.
 And at the heart of it all is the Omni Shoreham Hotel, the proud sponsor of the Special Olympics Night of Trees Auction Gala.
-For the 34th year, this annual event features 18 trees lining the east and west Promenades for the three weeks leading up to the event and kicking off the holiday season.
 The trees are decorated by more than 20 volunteers and auctioned off as part of the fundraiser.

-The atmosphere is magical and perfect for family photos, before or after the Thanksgiving feast, by professional photographers for a suggested donation of $20 to benefit the Special Olympics.
+The atmosphere is magical and perfect for family photos by professional photographers for a suggested donation to benefit the Special Olympics.
 If you’re interested in one of these beautiful trees, you can bid on them for ten days, starting on Thanksgiving Eve.
 It’s truly a memorable time, and all for such a great cause.

 Learn more about the holiday season at Omni Shoreham Hotel.

 Omni La Mansión del Rio is right on the River Walk, the perfect location to see the holiday lights.